BenWassa/Iris/README.md

 ### **Current Implementation (Backend)**
 - 🐍 **Python 3.13** with pandas & numpy for data processing
 - 🧠 **Cosine Similarity Engine** for neurochemical-to-emotion mapping
-- 📊 **91-Emotion Database** with 5-dimensional neurochemical profiles
+- 📊 **5-Emotion Core Database** with 5-dimensional neurochemical profiles
 - 🧪 **pytest** for testing infrastructure
 - 🌐 **Flask API** with CORS support for cross-origin requests